 Infuse your grains with the power of turmeric by tossing it into the pot while your grains cook.
 You can use the powder, or add a few chunks of fresh turmeric and then remove them when you’re ready to serve your dish.

 As with turmeric tea, you can certainly add more aromatic herbs into the pot for a tastier flair.
 Lots of herbs like fresh cilantro and parsley work well when folded into the mix at the end, or you can garnish the grains with chopped nuts or coconut.
 Suddenly, a plain side dish has a lot more pizzazz.
 Be warned: this will definitely stain your gluten-free grains bright yellow, but it’ll just be prettier that way.

 Turmeric adds a lovely flavour and colour to a variety of marinades for tempeh, tofu, fish, chicken and red meat.
-One of my favourite ways to use turmeric is in this maple orange tempeh recipe – it’s like sunshine in a pan!
+One of my favourite ways to use turmeric is in the maple orange tempeh recipe from the UnDiet Cookbook – it’s like sunshine in a pan!
 You can also add turmeric to your salad dressings, too.

 6. Roasted Vegetables